 With our new calibration (details in this paper), APSDS 5.0 pavement designs are thinner than given by the FAA design software, FAARFIELD.

 Click here for more details and sample designs for A380-800, B747-400 and B777-300 aircraft.

 A Parametric Analysis feature can loop through a range of thicknesses for one or two layers while simultaneously designing the thickness of another layer.
 This feature will optimise up to three layers.
 The Cost Analysis feature lets you fine-tune layer thicknesses to lower construction and maintenance costs.

-For example, for this pavement structure, you can easily find the Base and Subbase thicknesses that will minimize total cost:
+For example, for this pavement structure, you can easily find the Base and Subbase thicknesses that will minimise total cost:

-This automatically generated graph shows the pavement configuration with minimum total cost:
+This automatically generated graph shows the pavement configuration with a minimum total cost: